Property $P_{\text{naive}}$ for big mapping class groups: The proof of Theorem

 \section{The proof of Theorem \ref{main}}

 We now prove Theorem \ref{main}.
-Consider $h_1, \dots, h_n$ as in the statement, and take $K$ as a nondisplaceable subsurface of $S$ for these elements by Lemma \ref{h}.
-Consider $\mathbb{X}$ is a hyperbolic space associated with $K$ from the Horbez-Qing-Rafi Theorem.
+Consider $h_1,\dots,h_n$ as in the statement, and let $K$ be a nondisplaceable essential finite type subsurface given by Lemma \ref{h}.
+In particular, no $h_i$ admits a representative restricting to the identity on $K$.
+Consider $\mathbb{X}$ a hyperbolic space associated with $K$ from the Horbez-Qing-Rafi Theorem.

-We will prove that an infinite set of $K$-pseudo-Anosov elements exists, that plays ping pong with all the $h_i$ that preserve the isotopy class of $K$.
-Then, we will show that for each of them, there exists a power that plays ping pong with each of the $h_i$ that are loxodromic on $\mathbb{X}$ not preserving $K$.
-Then we will show that for each of them, there exists a power that plays ping pong with each of the $h_i$ that are elliptic on $\mathbb{X}$ not preserving $K$.
-Then we will show that for each of them, a sufficient power will play ping-pong with all the $h_i$ that are parabolic on $\mathbb{X}$.
-This will show that there is a $K$-pseudo-Anosov element, that plays ping-pong with all the $h_i$.
+We first prove the existence of infinitely many $K$-pseudo-Anosov elements that play ping pong with all the $h_i$ preserving the isotopy class of $K$.
+We then show that, by taking appropriate powers of these elements, we also obtain elements that play ping pong with every loxodromic or elliptic $h_i$ not preserving the isotopy class of $K$.